restic/restic/doc/060_forget.rst

    ---------------------------------------------------------------
    8 snapshots

-The result of the ``forget --keep-daily`` operation only partially depends on when it is run, counting only the days for which a snapshot exists.
-This is a safety feature: it prevents restic from removing snapshots when no new ones are created.
-Otherwise, running ``forget --keep-daily 4`` on a Friday (without any snapshot Monday to Thursday) would remove all snapshots!
+The processed snapshots are evaluated against all ``--keep-*`` options but a snapshot only need to match a single option to be kept (the results are ORed).
+This means that the most recent snapshot on a Sunday would match both hourly, daily and weekly ``--keep-*`` options, and possibly more depending on calendar.

-Another example: Suppose you make daily backups for 100 years.
-Then ``forget --keep-daily 7 --keep-weekly 5 --keep-monthly 12 --keep-yearly 75`` will keep the most recent 7 daily snapshots, then 4 (remember, 7 dailies already include a week!) last-day-of-the-weeks and 11 or 12 last-day-of-the-months (11 or 12 depends if the 5 weeklies cross a month).
-And finally 75 last-day-of-the-year snapshots.
+For example, suppose you make one backup every day for 100 years.
+Then ``forget --keep-daily 7 --keep-weekly 5 --keep-monthly 12 --keep-yearly 75`` would keep the most recent 7 daily snapshots and 4 last-day-of-the-week ones (since the 7 dailies already include 1 weekly).
+Additionally, 12 or 11 last-day-of-the-month snapshots will be kept (depending on whether one of them ends up being the same as a daily or weekly).
+And finally 75 or 74 last-day-of-the-year snapshots are kept, depending on whether one of them ends up being the same as an already kept snapshot.
 All other snapshots are removed.

-You might want to maintain the same policy as for the example above, but have irregular backups.
+You might want to maintain the same policy as in the example above, but have irregular backups.
 For example, the 7 snapshots specified with ``--keep-daily 7`` might be spread over a longer period.
-If what you want is to keep daily snapshots for a week, weekly for a month, monthly for a year and yearly for 75 years, you could specify:
-``forget --keep-within-daily 7d --keep-within-weekly 1m --keep-within-monthly 1y
+If what you want is to keep daily snapshots for the last week, weekly for the last month, monthly for the last year and yearly for the last 75 years, you can instead specify ``forget --keep-within-daily 7d --keep-within-weekly 1m --keep-within-monthly 1y --keep-within-yearly 75y`` (note that `1w` is not a recognized duration, so you will have to specify `7d` instead).

---keep-within-yearly 75y``
-(Note that `1w` is not a recognized duration, so you will have to specify `7d` instead)
+For safety reasons, restic refuses to act on an "empty" policy.
+For example, if one were to specify ``--keep-last 0`` to forget *all* snapshots in the repository, restic will respond that no snapshots will be removed.
+To delete all snapshots, use ``--keep-last 1`` and then finally remove the last snapshot manually (by passing the ID to ``forget``).

 Security considerations in append-only mode
 ===========================================

-.. note:: TL;DR: append-only repositories should use the ``--keep-within``
+.. note:: TL;DR: With append-only repositories, one should specifically use the
-    option.
-This will allow you to notice problems with the backup or the compromised host during the specified duration.
+    ``--keep-within`` option of the ``forget`` command when removing snapshots.

 To prevent a compromised backup client from deleting its backups (for example due to a ransomware infection), a repository service/backend can serve the repository in a so-called append-only mode.
-This means that the repository can only be written to and read from, while delete and overwrite operations are denied.
-Restic's `rest-server`_ features the append-only mode, but few other standard backends do.
-To support append-only with such a backend, one can use `rclone`_ as a complement in between the backup client and the backend service.
+This means that the repository is served in such a way that it can only be written to and read from, while delete and overwrite operations are denied.
+Restic's `rest-server`_ features an append-only mode, but few other standard backends do.
+To support append-only with such backends, one can use `rclone`_ as a complement in between the backup client and the backend service.

 .. _rest-server: https://github.com/restic/rest-server/
 .. _rclone: https://rclone.org/commands/rclone_serve_restic/